It’s Bipolar Awareness Day & today I’m doing the hardest thing I’ve done since I bought my 1st one way ticket flight to New Zealand…

-I’m Morgan.
 What you may not have known, until now…is that I have Bipolar disorder.
 I have been swallowing my story for decades now, only whispering sprinkles of the tales to some of my family and friends.
-Not all of them even know my story and in honor of Bipolar Awareness Day, I am ready to come out and share.
+Not all of them even know my story and in honor of Bipolar Awareness Day, I am ready to share part of my story.

 For Bipolar Awareness Day, I choose to live in the stigma, relish in it and get comfortable in the discomfort.
 I don’t aim to change it, I aim to celebrate the complexities of it and to be in alignment with the part of me that craves genuine connection, authenticity, raw truths and to reach out to others going through it.

 As I share today, I hold the image that I am currently sitting still in my room, cross legged on the floor, envisioning you are here with me in a circle as I open my heart to my most vulnerable secret.
 To let you into a world I have hidden with a key and only granted a few the opportunity to open and see.